-A system with a Reference 3000 potentiostat and a Reference 30k Booster does have limitations compared to the non-boosted system.
+Note that a system with a Reference 3000 Potentiostat and a Reference 30k Booster does have limitations compared to the non-boosted system.
 These limitations include:

 - The maximum allowed frequency for EIS measurement is 300 kHz.
-The new limit applies in both 30 A and pass-through modes. - Current range auto-ranging is not allowed. - The system does not operate on ranges more sensitive than 30 mA full-scale.
+The new limit applies in both 30 amp and pass-through modes. - Current range auto-ranging is not allowed. - The system will not operate on ranges more sensitive than 30 mA full-scale.